relaxdiego/aircraft/README.md

 This will create `requirements.txt` and then install all dependencies

-2. Commit `setup.py` and `requirements.txt`.
-Both
-   files should now be updated and the `foo` package installed in your local machine.
-Make sure to commit both files to the repo to let your teammates know of the new dependency.
+2. Commit `setup.py` and ignore `requirements.txt`.
+We ignore the latter since this is a library project which may be used with different versions of its dependencues at development and run time.

 ```
-git add requirements.txt
 git add setup.py
-git commit -m "Add bar to requirements.txt"
+git commit -m "Add bar to requirements"
 git push origin
 ```

 ## Testing and Building the Charm

-After any change in the charm code, you want to ensure that all unit tests pass before building it.
+After any change in the library, you want to ensure that all unit tests pass before building it.
 This can be easily done by running:

 ```